28 window types infographic

 2. Double-Hung Window

-double hung windowDouble-hung windows are similar to single-hung windows, but instead of only the bottom sash being moveable, both sashes can be moved.
+double hung windowDouble-hung windows are similar to single-hung windows, but instead of only the bottom sash being moveable, you can move both sashes.
 This makes a double-hung window superior to a single-hung in terms of ventilation, as the two sashes can be moved independently, even tilted inward for cleaning.
 It makes double-hung units useful in areas that require good ventilation, including bathrooms, kitchens, and bedrooms, and they can be made of almost any material—from wood to vinyl.

 Double-hung windows have been beautifying and adding character to homes for centuries.
 One of the most popular window types in the world, double-hung windows can be used in any type of architecture, from traditional to contemporary.